idris-lang/Idris-dev/docs/tutorial/interactive.rst

 The REPL provides a number of commands, which we will describe shortly, which generate new program fragments based on the currently loaded module.
-These take the general form
+These take the general form:

 ::